-If you have a suggestion for a seminar you would like to have offered at HAuNTcon 2016, then please share the topic with us at firstname.lastname@example.org If you have some knowledge or expertise that you would like to share with HAuNTcon attendees, then please write up a description of the topic, a name for the presentation and a short bio on yourself and submit all that HERE
+If you have a suggestion for a seminar you would like to have offered at HAuNTcon 2018, then please share the topic with us at email@example.com.
+If you have knowledge or expertise that you would like to share with HAuNTcon attendees and are interested in presenting it at a future HAuNTcon then submit a proposal HERE.

 All HAuNTcon Education is FREE with paid admission for that day!

 Character Development and Evolution 101.
 Take your actors to the next level.

 by Al Driver, Slaughterhouse Studios

 This class is designed to help your actors evolve to all star status.
 Some simple character develop techniques, along with simple haunt physiology will be taught to help bring your “class B” actors up to “class A” .
 Some scare tactics along with proper prop usage will be covered also.
 This will be a interactive class introduced in a fun hands on format that will be conducted loosely, and fun, while remaining informative.
 The overall goal is provide better entertainment value and show quality to your patrons and make your show memorable through well thought out characters and acting.

 Scenic Design and Lighting on a Tight Budget